 For those who have not been to a Nurse Practitioner, the following is a list of the services provided at the Clinic.
-There is very little N.P Tracey Payne cannot do, so if you are unsure of something you need, please call the Clinic to inquire.
+There is very little in primary healthcare that N.P Tracey Payne cannot do, but if you are unsure of something you need, please call the Clinic to inquire.

 What is a Nurse Practitioner?

 A Nurse Practitioner (NP) is a primary care provider, very similar to a family physician, who practices from a nursing focus and background.
 NPs have been helping to improve access to primary health care all over the province, as well as in the rest of Canada.
 In British Columbia, NPs are licensed and regulated by the College of Registered Nurses.

 NPs have a very similar role to that of a family physician.
 An NP practice does not require physician supervision.

 Depending on your health care needs, NPs will work with you individually or in collaboration with specialists and other physicians as required.
 For some, an NP is your primary care provider.
 Other patients continue to see their family physician as well as an NP to help manage their health care needs.
 In these cases, all results from blood tests, x-rays, or other investigations are copied to your doctor and to your NP.

 For patients who have a primary care provider elsewhere, the NP will encourage prescription refill and regular visits with your own primary care provider for your safety and continuity of care.
 If you plan to consult both a physician and an N.P., you should make sure your family physician has agreed to shared care.

 - Order lab tests, x-rays, ultrasounds, CT scans, and MRIs (new), and review the results with you.